AM2i9/AM2i9/README.md

 ### print("Hello World") 👋
 ---

-My name is Patrick Brennan.
-I am a Computer Science student in High School.
-I won't say where, because one of my friends prefers to NOT be doxxed.

-I began getting into computers and programming when I was maybe 10, and I just continued to grow to use it more often.
-I mostly do a lot of backend using Python and have experience running Linux systems.
-But, I have a little experience with Javascript, Java, C++, and Lua.
+I'm a guy with a love for computers.
+I mostly do backend-type stuff using Python, but sometimes I try to branch into other languages, such as JavaScript or TypeScript.
+I also have some experience in C, Java, Lua, and of course JavaScript and Typescript.

-I also have experience with MongoDB, and a VERY minimal amount of SQL.
+I also have experience with running Linux systems.
+A few of my projects are self-hosted in my basement.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AM2i9&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 <br>